NaelAqel/naelaqel.github.io/Home.md

 layout: default
 ---
 <section1></section1>
-<h1>Welcome to my page</h1>
+# Welcome to my page

-<p>I worked in contracting companies as an electrical engineer in a different types of projects for six years.
+I worked in contracting companies as an electrical engineer in a different types of projects for six years.
 As a part of my work, I earn analytical skills in dealing with data (cost estimation, quantity surveying, payment preparation, statistical analysis for labors' progress).

 Recently I have decided to switch gears from applied engineering to data science.
 And to complete this move, I have enrolled and finished the **"IBM Data Science Professional Certificate"** path that consists of ten courses.